TomNguyennn/University-Student-Database/README.md

 This project manages a **university student information system** using MySQL.
 Source data is originally provided in **XML format** and converted into **CSV** using a Bash script.
-The resulting CSV files are then imported into MySQL where all SQL exercises operate.
+The resulting CSV files are then imported into MySQL, where all SQL exercises operate.

 Key components of the project include:

-* XML → CSV data extraction using Bash (`xmlstarlet` or custom parsing)
+* XML → CSV data extraction using Bash
 * MySQL schema creation & table design
-* SQL exercises (`ex16.sql`, `ex17.sql`, etc.)
+* SQL queries
 * Automated database import script
 * Final project report in PDF/TeX